Flip To Organic - Pancake Day

 So let's break it down......

-Find out what makes our core pancake ingredients - organic eggs, flour and milk different and why you should #FlipToOrganic this pancake day.
+Find out what makes organic eggs, flour and milk different and why you should #FlipToOrganic this pancake day.

 Organic chickens are raised to organic standards, which not only means free-range, but a whole lot more.
 Organic standards don't just cover the animals housing and the amount of space they have, but also the way they are treated, what they are fed and how they are transported and eventually slaughtered.

 Glyphosate, the most widely sold weedkiller in the world is making its way into our food chain and into us.
-Glyphosate is one of three pesticides regularly found in routine testing of British bread, appearing in up to two-thirds of wholemeal bread samples tested by the Defra Committee on Pesticide Residues in Food.
+It is one of three pesticides regularly found in routine testing of British bread.
+No weed killers, Glyphosate or otherwise, are allowed in organic farming.

-Organically produced milk comes from happier, healthier, free-range and grass-fed cows.
+Organically produced milk comes from healthy, free-range and grass-fed cows.
 Recent research has shown the way the animals are raised and what they eat has an impact on the nutritional quality of the milk they produce.